(makes 24 x 14cm crepes)

-- Place eggs and sugar in a bowl and whisk until just combined.
+Place eggs, sugar and vanilla in a bowl and whisk until just combined.

-- Scrape out seeds of vanilla bean and add to the egg mixture with flour, zests and half the milk.
+add flour, zests and half the milk.
 Mix until well incorporated.

-- Pour a small amount of crepe batter (about 2 tbsp) into pan; tilt to spread batter evenly, and pour off any excess, aiming for lacy thin crepes.
-Cook for about 30 seconds, or til golden brown around the edges.
+Pour a small amount of crepe batter (about 2 tbsp) into pan; tilt to spread batter evenly, and pour off any excess, aiming for lacy thin crepes.
+Cook for about 30 seconds, or till golden brown around the edges.

-- Continue to make crepes until all the batter is used, stirring the batter as you go to ensure even distribution of zest and vanilla seeds.
+Continue to make crepes until all the batter is used, stirring the batter as you go.
 If crepes begin to stick to pan, butter pan again.